Boy: John Adams John Quincy Adams Quincy Jones

 I’d imagine losing million$ of dollar$ of aircraft might crimp your career a little.

-Richard S Russell Premium Member about 8 years ago
+Richard S Russell Premium Member over 8 years ago

 How many planes did John McCain go thru during his career in the US Navy?
 It still worked out OK for him!